andersjr1984/digital-destinations/README.md

 - Deploy your functions using the custom script `npm run deploy-functions`
 - Start the app with `npm start`

-Then you can play around to your hearts content to improve this general to-do app!
+Then you can play around to your hearts content to improve this general travel blogging app!